What’s the EASIEST way to bid interior painting?

-A question we get all the time that I wanted to go over with you is about estimating one on one.
+A question we get all the time that I wanted to go over with you is about estimating 101.
+“How do you perform an estimate or bid interior painting?” or “What is the easiest way to formulate an estimate?”
+I’m going to walk you through this.

-There are actually three separate ways to put an interior painting bid together.
+Here are two EASY ways to put an interior painting bid together WHEN YOU ARE STARTING OUT:

 You know your square footage of a room, however: